 - Increase the total volume of the information to be collected, transmitted, and processed.
 This can be done by increasing the nature and the number of our strategic choices.
-"Multicomplexioned" systems offer this characteristic automatically to a high degree.
+"Multi-complexioned" systems offer this characteristic automatically to a high degree.
 The fine structure of countermeasures should be considered as an outstanding opportunity to increase the number of available "complexions." - Reduce the enemy's access to our true information flow by means of security and interference measures.
 Security will prevent the enemy from tapping our information lines, or, having succeeded, he will not be able to extract useful information.
-Interference means injecting noise or other signals into enemy information links in order to reduce intelligibility or increase the error rate. - Actively inject highly credible but false elements into the enemy's information channels with the hope of misleading, or at least saturating, his means for intercepting and interpreting the messages to his advantage.
+Interference means injecting noise or other signals into enemy information links in order to reduce intelligibility or increase the error rate. - Actively inject highly credible but false elements into the enemy's information channels with the hope of misleading.